sddevelopment-be/saboteurs/manuscript/managers/support_and_ambush.md

 - Privately reward teams that do nothing without permission

 ### Detection Clues
-- “We were waiting for your go-ahead.”
+- _“We were waiting for your go-ahead.”_
-- “We didn’t want to act without confirmation.”
-- “We assumed this wasn’t a priority anymore.”
-- “I thought you were still looking into it.”
+- _"I thought you were still looking into it.”_
+- _“We assumed this wasn’t a priority anymore.”_
+- _“We didn’t want to act without confirmation.”_
+- _"I went ahead on the preparations, please don't tell anyone."_

 ### Countermeasures
-- Set response deadlines for deferred guidance: *“If we don’t hear back by [X], we’ll proceed with [Y].”*
+- Set response deadlines for deferred guidance: _“If we don’t hear back by [X], we’ll proceed with [Y].”_
 - Make unblocking requests traceable and time-bound
 - Normalize _“assumed green light”_ if leadership silence exceeds a threshold
-- Build language like: *“We moved forward based on the last available context.”*
+- Build language like: _“We moved forward based on the last available context.”_

 ### Sabotage Credibility Rating

+`High`
-`High` – Especially prevalent in mid-management bottlenecks, complex approval chains, or power-hoarding orgs
+Especially prevalent in mid-management bottlenecks, complex approval chains, or power-hoarding orgs.